Budibase/website/content/blog/how-to-make-a-web-app/index.md

 You’re now at the last step.
 Well done!

-The deployment step includes all the processes required for preparing your web application to run and operate in a specific environment.
-It is how your web application gets from your source control or your computer to your cloud hosting from step 11.
+The deployment step includes is how your web application gets from your source control on your computer to your cloud hosting from step 11.

 How does your application get from Source Control / Your computer to your cloud hosting provider?